-Bio: Nancy J. Adler is the S. Bronfman Chair in Management at McGill University in Montreal, Canada.
+Bio: Nancy J. Adler is the S. Bronfman Professor Emerita in Management at McGill University in Montreal, Canada.
 She received her B.A. in economics, M.B.A. and Ph.D. in management from UCLA.
-Adler conducts research and consults on global leadership, cross-cultural management, and the arts and leadership..
-She has authored more than 150 articles, produced several films, and published 10 books and edited volumes, including From Boston to Beijing: Managing with a Worldview, International Dimensions of Organizational Behavior (5 editions), Leadership Insight, Women in Management Worldwide, and Competitive Frontiers: Women Managers in a Global Economy.
+Adler conducts research and consults on global leadership, cross-cultural management, and the arts and leadership.
+She has authored more than 150 articles, produced several films, and published 10 books and edited volumes, including From Boston to Beijing: Managing with a Worldview, International Dimensions of Organizational Behavior, Leadership Insight, Women in Management Worldwide, and Competitive Frontiers: Women Managers in a Global Economy.

-Adler has received many awards, including the Prix du Quebec, Doctor Honoris Causa from (Slovenia’s IEDC Bled), Queen Elizabeth II Diamond Jubilee Medal, Center for Creative Leadership’s Applied Research Award, the World Federation of People Management Associations’ Georges Petitpas Award.
-ASTD’s International Leadership Award, SIETAR’s Outstanding Senior Interculturalist Award, the YWCA’s Femme de Mérite Award, the Academy of Management’s (AMLE) outstanding article award, and the Sage Award for scholarly contributions to management.
+Nancy has received many awards, including the Prix du Quebec, Doctor Honoris Causa from (Slovenia’s IEDC Bled), Queen Elizabeth II Diamond Jubilee Medal, Center for Creative Leadership’s Applied Research Award, the World Federation of People Management Associations’ Georges Petitpas Award, ASTD’s International Leadership Award, SIETAR’s Outstanding Senior Interculturalist Award, the YWCA’s Femme de Mérite Award, the Academy of Management’s (AMLE) outstanding article award and Decade award, and the Sage Award for scholarly contributions to management.
 She was elected to the Fellows of the Academy of International Business, the Academy of Management, the International Academy of Management Fellows, and was inducted into the Royal Society of Canada.